nadinejackson1/Neural-Network-housing-prices/README.md

     How to build natural language processing systems using TensorFlow.

-    Apply RNNs, GRUs, and LSTMs as you train them using text repositories.
+    How to apply RNNs, GRUs, and LSTMs as I train them using text repositories.

 Skills gained: